Aider-AI/aider/README.md

 * `/add <file>`: Add matching files to the chat session.
 * `/drop <file>`: Remove matching files from the chat session.
 * `/ls`: List all known files and those included in the chat session.
 * `/commit [message]`: Commit outstanding changes to the chat session files.
+Use this to commit edits you made outside the chat, with your editor or git commands.
 Aider will provide a commit message if you don't.
 * `/undo`: Undo the last git commit if it was done by aider.
 * `/diff`: Display the diff of the last aider commit.